CGowdy/flex-calendar/docs/product-spec.md

 Calendars and Chaining
 - When a calendar has `isChained=true`, moving any entry causes subsequent entries in that calendar to reflow; when `isChained=false`, the move does not affect other entries.
 - The Holidays calendar acts as an exclusion set for scheduling; its events never reflow other calendars directly.
-- Student calendars reflow independently from one another; Abeka calendar is used for delta/forecast reference.
+- Progress layers reflow independently from one another; the reference layer is used for delta/forecast reference.

 ## Technical Notes (aligns with current code)